 Any drug containing opioids, including medications used to treat opioid dependence, can cause birth defects.
 These issues can include congenital heart defects, glaucoma, hydrocephaly, spina bifida and gastroschisis.
 The risk makes it especially important for expecting mothers to work with skilled medical professionals for treating an opioid dependency and to stay fully supervised when using any treatment plan.

 Another risk of using buprenorphine or Suboxone® is that medical staff and doctors who deliver the baby may notice the use of these substances and can accuse the parents of abuse.
 Working with a treatment center can help expecting mothers create a safe labor and delivery plan.

 While in many cases, buprenorphine is the option suggested to pregnant patients, each case is different.
 Working with a medical professional can help you determine the best course for a healthy pregnancy and baby.

-If you need help, contact AppleGate Recovery.
+If you need help, view our recovery treatment locations and contact AppleGate Recovery.
 We help pregnant women who want to minimize the risks of opioids.
 With individualized treatment plans, counseling, medication assisted treatment and supportive solutions, we can offer proper care and prescriptions.
 If you are expecting and dependent on opioids, call AppleGate Recovery for help.